MissInterpret/onyx-native/README.md

 Memory management is primarily driven via the affordance offered by the *loadNativeResources* method of *NativeOnyxFn* which calls the C function releaseNative().
-The underlying ClassLoader that was used to load the library is de-referenced once the release functions are called.<br>
+The underlying ClassLoader that was used to load the library is also de-referenced once the release functions are called.<br>
 <br>